What are credit card interest rates?

 • Introductory or promotional interest rates could reduce the cost of borrowing.

-• Check your latest statement to see the interest rates which apply to your account.
+• Check your latest statement to see the interest rates that apply to your account.